Paul Coutts: Inverurie Loco Works

 On 6 August 2023, Coutts returned to Scotland to join Highland League club Inverurie Loco Works where he would also have the opportunity to take up a coaching role within the club.
 He made his debut for the club in a 2-1 win away at Huntly in the Highland League Cup on 12 August 2023.
 His league debut for the club came 4 days later, suffering a 2-1 defeat at home to Formartine United.
 On 20 September 2023 the club announced that Coutts would be supporting first team coach Jamie Watt on an interim basis along with goalkeeping coach John Farquhar until they appointed a permanent manager.
 On 13 October 2023 it was announced that former player Dean Donaldson would become the new first team head coach, with Jamie Lennox and Greg Moir supporting him.
 Coutts opened his goal scoring account with the club on 18 October 2023, scoring a penalty in the Aberdeenshire Shield quarter-final, which resulted in a 5-1 defeat at home to Buckie Thistle.
 He scored his first league goal for the club on 6 January 2024, a 75th minute winning penalty during a 2-1 win away to Huntly.

+On 11 April 2026, the club announced that Coutts would be playing his final match for the club that day.